gsagnol/picos/doc/optdes.rst

-Optimal experimental design is a theory at the interface of statistics and optimization, which studies how to allocate some experimental effort within a set of available expeiments.
+Optimal experimental design is a theory at the interface of statistics and optimization, which studies how to allocate some statistical trials within a set of available design points.
 The goal is to allow for the best possible estimation of an unknown parameter :math:`\theta`.
-In what follows, we assume the standard linear model with multiresponse experiments: the :math:`i^{\textrm{th}}` experiment gives a multidimensional observation that can be written as :math:`y_i = A_i^T \theta+\epsilon_i`, where :math:`y_i` is of dimension :math:`l_i`, :math:`A_i` is a :math:`m \times l_i-` matrix, and the noise vectors :math:`\epsilon_i` are i.i.d. with a unit variance.
+In what follows, we assume the standard linear model with multiresponse experiments: a trial in the :math:`i^{\textrm{th}}` design point gives a multidimensional observation that can be written as :math:`y_i = A_i^T \theta+\epsilon_i`, where :math:`y_i` is of dimension :math:`l_i`, :math:`A_i` is a :math:`m \times l_i-` matrix, and the error vectors :math:`\epsilon_i` are i.i.d. with a unit variance.

-Several optimization criterions exist, leading to different SDP, SOCP and LP formulations.
+Several optimization criteria exist, leading to different SDP, SOCP and LP formulations.
 As such, optimal experimental design problens are natural examples for problems in conic optimization.
 For a review of the different formulations